Transitioning from Amazon EC2 to DigitalOcean's Control Panel

 Billing information for your current usage on Amazon can be found under "Your Name" at the top-right corner of the page.
 Click on "Account Activity" to see what kind of usage you have for the month so far:

-With DigitalOcean, you can view your current billing information at any time by clicking on the "Billing" link on the left-hand side.
+With DigitalOcean, you can view your current billing information by opening the Profile menu, selecting Settings, then navigating to Billing on the side navigation:

-You can quickly see your billing and payment history, make a payment, or add a credit card.
-It is also extremely simple to get an itemized invoice for the month so far, by clicking on "View this month's usage and charges".
+You can see your billing and payment history, make a payment, or add a credit card.
+You can get an itemized invoice for the month so far by clicking on "View this month's usage and charges".

 If you run into a problem using Amazon's EC2 servers, your course of action will depend on what kind of issue you are having and what kind of plan you are on.